MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-5-General-Services-Administration/subchapter-C-Contracting-Methods-Contract-Types/part-515-Contracting-Negotiation/subpart-515.2-Solicitation-Receipt-Proposals-Information/section-515.209-70.md

-##### 515.209-70 Examination of records by GSA clause. #####
+##### 515.209-70 Contract clause. #####

-Link to an amendment published at 86 FR 55519, Oct.
-6, 2021.Clause for Other Than Multiple Award Schedules
+(a) Insert the clause at 552.215-70, Examination of Records by GSA, in solicitations and contracts exceeding the simplified acquisition threshold that meet any of the following conditions:

-(a) *Examination of records by GSA clause for other than multiple award schedule (MAS) contracts.* Insert the clause at 552.215-70, Examination of Records by GSA, in all solicitations and contracts above the simplified acquisition threshold, including acquisitions of leasehold interests in real property, that meet any of the conditions listed below:
+(1) Involve the use or disposition of Government-furnished property.

 (2) Provide for advance payments, progress payments based on cost, or guaranteed loan.